+We make acetyl carnitine and it's found in foods like red meat.
+The molecule also “looks” like the brain chemical acetylcholine.
 Several studies have shown that Acetyl carnitine may help older adults with memory issues.
+Other research hints this compound might improve both mental and physical fatigue.
+Other research hints acetyl L carnitine may help depression in older adults as well.
 The amounts used in research appear to be roughly 1- 2 grams per day.

-Other research hints acetyl L carnitine may help depression in older adults as well.
 People with low-acting thyroids (hypothyroidism) should use caution with acetyl l carnitine because it appears to inhibit the action of thyroid hormone.
 While there appears to be little proof that acetyl carnitine may increase the risk of seizures, those with seizure disorders should talk to their doctor first.

-Like all supplements always investigate companies you do business with.
+Like all supplements, always investigate companies you do business with.
 In this 2015 investigation about 25% of supplements clamming to contain vinpocetine did not actually contain it.
 This study did not specifically mention the names of the supplements they tested.

 Several studies, mostly conducted in china, show that huperzine helps dementia.
 Huperzine A inhibits acetylcholinesterase, the enzyme that breaks down acetylcholine.
 As such, it will raise levels of acetylcholine in the brain.
 Because it can raise acetylchoiline levels, Huperzine A side effects may range from elevated blood pressure and muscle cramps to, vomiting, sweating, seizures and blurry vision.